sofiemariekoksbang/sofiemariekoksbang.github.io/_pages/about.md

 ---

 I am an Associate Professor of Theoretical Physics at the University of Southern Denmark.
-My research lies in the filed of inhomogeneous cosmology, where I study how cosmic structures — from tiny particles to vast galaxy clusters — shape the evolution of the Universe and affect how we interpret astronomical observations.
+My research lies in the field of inhomogeneous cosmology, where I study how cosmic structures — from tiny particles to vast galaxy clusters — shape the evolution of the Universe and affect how we interpret astronomical observations.
 To do this, I develop and use advanced computer simulations and other numerical models to identify the observational signatures of inhomogeneities and assess their implications for present and future surveys.

 I contribute to public engagement and science communication using various platforms: I write popular science books and articles and frequently contribute to podcasts, radio, YouTube, and other public events.